DuncanWalter/create-reducer/README.md

 #### Why do the type signatures of the generated action creators include a `reducers` prop in the returned actions?

 That prop is there for compatibility with `@dwalter/spider-store`, which this library was originally spawned from.
 The `reducers` prop is in a prototype of the generated actions, so it won't show up in `redux-dev-tools` or break any behaviors of `redux`.

-#### Is it ever worth adding utility dependencies like this?
-How do I decide?

-Before I say anything, I found [this](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) take on dependencies refreshing.

-Runtime dependencies are usually a hard no from me, particularly if I can replace it with a couple lines of my own code.
-In my opinion, things like `lodash` and `rambda` which attempt to add "standard library" utility won't save you time and will waste your bits.
-Tools with an explicit purpose and limited scope tend to be better.
-For examples, check out `classnames` and `typestyle`; both of these add a preferred way to complete a specific task with some additional benefit over doing it the "normal" way.
-I've attempted to make `create-reducer` a preferred way to create reducers in `typescript`, particularly in applications with granular slices of state.
-If that describes your app, then maybe `create-reducer` would be helpful for you.